yoann-dufresne/seqdd/README.md

 # SeqDD - The Sequence Data Downloader

-A software to prepare a dataset environement from a set of accession number.
+A software to prepare a dataset environment from a set of accession number.
-The goal is to make data environement more portable to allow better reproducibility.
+The goal is to make data environment more portable to allow better reproducibility.

 # Install the tool